~#~

 The goblins that were working behind the counters were almost identical to the goblins that were standing guard outside, the only obvious difference was that these goblins were dressed in smart suits instead of glistening armour and were counting piles of gold coins.

-The goblin paused his counting and leaned forward so that he was looking down onto Harry and about eye level with Petunia, to say the goblin looked like he was annoyed would've been an understatement, which was understandable given his aunt had interrupted his work.
-Harry knew that if somebody had interrupted his work to order him around he wouldn't be in the best mood either.
+The goblin paused his counting and leaned forward, glaring down at Harry and meeting Petunia's eyes.
+It was clear he was annoyed by the interruption.
+Harry knew that if somebody had interrupted his work to order him around, he wouldn't be in the best mood either.